Missouri police officer killed, 2 others wounded in shooting; suspect dead

 Sgt.
 Bill Lowe said early Wednesday that the three officers responded to a call where two women were heard screaming in the background late Tuesday night.

-The suspected shooter, who was not identified, opened fire from inside the home while the officers attempted to apprehend the individual.
+The suspected shooter, identified as James E. Waters, 37, opened fire from inside the home while the officers attempted to apprehend the individual.
 Morton was fatally shot, while the two other officers, who were not identified, were wounded and taken to the hospital.

 “It’s a small department,” Lowe said.
 “It’s small enough that you know each individual officer and the community knows each individual officer, and it’s hard to put into words when you’re talking about an agency of this size, a community of this size where something tragic like this happened just seven months ago.”

 A SWAT team entered the home at 12:10 a.m.
-Wednesday and found the suspect dead.
-It’s unclear how the suspect died.
+Wednesday and found Waters dead.
+It’s unclear how he died.
+Waters was arrested in November 2017 for unlawful possession of a controlled substance.

 The women in the house at the time were not injured and were taken into custody.

 OFFICERS KILLED IN THE LINE OF DUTY IN 2018